fernandodoc/fernandodoc/README.md

 <br>
 <br>
 Here´s my <a href="https://www.linkedin.com/in/fernandodoc/" target="_blank">LinkedIn</a> but I'm also...
-> a photografy, filmaker, editor, guitarplayer, cooker and writer (in my free time).
+> a tech lover, ninja sales, marketing technologist, photografy, filmaker, guitarplayer, cooker and writer (in my free time).
 <br>

 <h2>About me:</h2>